abdealimak/HTML-CSS-COMPILED/README.md

-# HTML AND CSS Project Suite — Abdeali Makda
+# HTML and CSS Project Suite — Abdeali Makda

 Welcome to my master repository of web development projects.
 This collection showcases a diverse range of technical skills, from high-performance canvas animations and SVG vector art to modern, responsive e-commerce and portfolio layouts.